Malaysian hip-hop: History

 The Malaysian music scene was dominated by these poppy-sounding groups until 1995–1996, when Poetic Ammo—composed of Yogi B, Point Blanc, C. Loco and Land Slyde—came out with their album It's a Nice Day to Be Alive.
 Their first hit, "Everything Changes", revolutionized the local music industry.
 There were also groups from the underground scene that have established themselves such as The Rebel Scum, but it was Poetic Ammo that "made it big".
 Yogi B's repertoire in general pioneered the subculture of Malaysian Indian hip-hop which developed as a medium of grievances for the socioeconomically disenfranchised Indian community as well as expressions of cultural pride.

 One of the "powerhouses" of hip hop in Malaysia is Too Phat, which consists of Malique and Joe Flizzow.
-They were signed to EMI International's Positive Tone division and produced their first hit album, Whutadilly, and their first single was "Too Phat Baby".
+They were signed to EMI International's Positive Tone division and produced their first hit album, Whutthadilly?, and their first single was "Too Phat Baby".

 Hip-hop has come a long way in Malaysia as seen from its growing industry and the success it has garnered in the mainstream music landscape.
 In 2010, three of Malaysia's biggest rappers—SonaOne, Joe Flizzow and Altimet—collaborated on a track called "Who Do It Better".
 In the song, Altimet, who was wearing an Eric B & Rakim T-shirt, raps in Malay about being schooled by hip-hop's earliest stars.
 In 2014, Joe Flizzow and SonaOne worked together on a track called "Apa Khabar" that talks about how far hip-hop has come in Malaysia.
 The track won two national music awards.
 That same year, SonaOne, was awarded the best song for "No More", the first time an English song managed to clinch the title at the Malaysian Anugerah Industri Muzik.